guillp/binapy/docs/usage.md

 Note that the terms *encode* and *decode* are quite loose, because they are applied to compression, hashing and other transformations that produce or consume binary data.

-To implement such a method, use one of the `binapy_<feature>()` decorator.
-It takes the name of the extension as parameter.
+To implement such a method, use one of the `binapy_<feature>()` decorators.
+Each decorator takes the name of the extension as parameter.

 ```python
 from binapy import binapy_encoder